-Davardi’s Pizza Bar, in Walkden, is offering free food for those who are currently struggling to make ends meet.
+Davardi’s Pizza Bar, in Walkden, is offering free food on Sunday evenings for those who are currently struggling to make ends meet.

 Tom Lindley, Davardi’s owner said: “About six weeks ago, I put a video on Facebook about doing free food for people that are struggling, that may have lost a job, financially struggling because of the pandemic.

 “They didn’t have to give us a reason why, there was no questions.”

 The video received more than 200 shares on Facebook alone and since then, the family have decided to carry on delivering free pizzas on a Sunday evening, including to staff at St Ann’s Hospice.

 He continued: “I’m going to keep it going for a while yeah, so definitely until the pandemic is over.
 I wouldn’t feel comfortable stopping it now.

 “Because of what’s happened, because of how many people and families have been affected, I just thought, because I’ve got a young family, how I would feel, if I couldn’t provide for them, it’d be awful.”